LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Instead of creating more positive samples, remove negative ones
   * Throwing data away is usually not the right answer
     * Unless you are specifically trying to avoid "big data" scaling issues

+#### Random Sampling
+  * Most popular sampling technique, though if time-series based, needs to be mindful of temporal order so as to keep the training relevant

+#### Stratified Sampling
+  * If some strata are unique in your data, this technique ensures proportional representation of each representational class, allowing you to understand how each group compares with each other
+  * Divides data per designated column, selecting samples randomly from each strata to then combine these samples into a stratified population sample, which might be helpful to mitigate class imbalances

 #### SMOTE
   * Artificially generate new samples of the minority class using nearest neighbors